Contrast-Security-OSS/docs/content/admin/manage_orgs/Enable-assess-protect.md

 <!--
-title: "Enabling Assess"
-description: "Overview of how to enable Assess"
-tags: "assessment how it works instrumentation enable assess" -->
+title: "Enable Assess & Protect"
+description: "Enable Assess and Protect in Contrast"
+tags: "Admin manage organization assess protect"
+-->

+## Enable Assess

 To get started with Assess, the first thing you need to do is enable the Assess functionality on the agents that have instrumented the application you want to analyze.
 This is done within the Contrast UI on the **Servers** page.
 Find the server(s) you want to begin analyzing and turn the **Assess** toggle ON.